top of page

 The Care & Feeding of Our Writing Selves

-In these modern lives we lead, we are bombarded by so much.
+In these modern lives we lead, we're bombarded by so much.

-As writers, part of the job is to be filter-feeders, taking it all in, and finding new ways of putting things in our world together in words.
+As writers, part of the job is to be filter-feeders—taking it all in, and finding new ways to communicate about people, places, events, and things through our words.

 This has the potential to overwhelm anyone.